-In March 2010, the Department of Industrial Policy and Promotion (DIPP) of the Ministry of Commerce and Industry published a new Consolidated FDI Policy that consolidates policies concerning inward direct investment by foreign enterprises (revised on April 5, 2013).
+In March 2010, the Department of Industrial Policy and Promotion (DIPP) of the Ministry of Commerce and Industry published a new Consolidated FDI Policy that consolidates policies concerning inward investment by foreign enterprises (the latest revision made on October 15, 2020).
 Under this Consolidated FDI Policy, business types/forms for which foreign direct investment was prohibited/restricted, business types with upper limits on the foreign investment ratios, and business types requiring individual approval by the Foreign Investment Promotion Board (FIPB), etc. were provided in a negative list.
-Business types for which foreign direct investment was prohibited included eight areas that have not been opened to private companies, including nuclear energy, railways, real estate businesses, construction, farming businesses, lotteries, gambling including casinos, and tobacco production.
+Business types for which foreign direct investment was prohibited included eight areas, e.g., nuclear energy and rail ways that have not been opened to private companies, real estate businesses or construction of farming businesses, lotteries, gambling including casinos, and tobacco production.

 In May 2014, the Bharatiya Janata Party (BJP, Prime Minister Narendra Modi), which became the ruling party after the general election, relaxed foreign investment regulations in certain sectors.
 In August of the same year, the upper limit of the foreign investment ratio in the defense sector was raised from 26% to 49% and the ratios for high-speed railway, urban railway corridor, and designated cargo railway businesses, through PPP, were raised to 100%.
 In addition, the requirements for investment in foreign real estate/construction businesses were relaxed in October of the same year.
-The Cabinet decided to reduce the minimum scale (area) of properties as to which investment is allowed from 50,000m2 to 20,000m2.
+The Cabinet decided to reduce the minimum scale (area) of properties as to which investment is allowed from 50,000m2 to 20.000m2.
 An overview of foreign investment regulations on financial services and distribution services sectors, etc. is given below.